Is Project Management Killing Good Products, Teams and Software? - Slashdot

 Fredrick Brooks was right....
 There is no silver bullet (unless you bring your own from home).

-3 things that make project management hell (Score:3)
+3 things that make project management hell (Score:5, Insightful)

 1. project managers that graduated from the school of flagellation. the ones that think assigning a firm date to every goal is the only way to ensure it gets completed, and are willing to waterboard you for not adhering to the holy calendar. some of what we do in systems engineering -- like deprecating old systems or rolling out your cloud provided buzzgasm solution -- is highly technical. if you're not willing to draw diagrams or at least document how and why we arrived at some of these goals, youre just another manager.